harish876/hypefx/README.md

-# HypeFx - Framework to create SPA's using Go, HTMX and Templ, the GOAT of all stacks.
+# HypeFx - Framework to create SPA's using Go, HTMX and Templ, the Lebron James of all stacks.
 CLI Tool providing a project scaffolding and a compact component library for apps written using Go, HTMX and Templ.

 ## Table of Contents